glfw/glfw/README.md

 To compile GLFW and the accompanying example programs, you will need the [CMake](http://www.cmake.org/) build system.

+### Dependencies

+#### X11 dependencies

+To compile GLFW for X11 and GLX, you need to have the X and OpenGL header packages installed.
+For example, on Ubuntu and other distributions based on Debian GNU/Linux, you need to install the `xorg-dev` and `libglu1-mesa-dev` packages.
+Note that using header files from Mesa *will not* tie your binary to the Mesa implementation of OpenGL.

 ### CMake options

 There are a number of CMake build options for GLFW, although not all are